 9. Managed Discretionary Account (MDA)

 This FSG complies with the conditions of MDA relief extended to MDA Service providers by ASIC in accordance with ASIC Corporations (Managed Discretionary Account Services) Instrument 2016/968 and ASIC Regulatory Guide RG179.
-QuietGrowth provides an MDA service that enables clients to delegate the investment management and trading discretion for exchange traded funds and securities to QuietGrowth.
+QuietGrowth provides an MDA service that enables clients to delegate the investment management and trading discretion for exchange traded funds and other securities to QuietGrowth.
 This means QuietGrowth will invest in financial products on your behalf without prior reference to you for each individual transaction.

 All securities and financial investments involve risks.
 QuietGrowth has an effective risk management system in place to ensure that all risks are recognised and measures to minimise the risks are implemented.
 QuietGrowth maintains a focused approach to risk management by monitoring regularly.

 - Investment objective risk: risk that an investor's objectives will not be met by the MDA.

 - Manager risk, the risk that past performance results are not necessarily indicative of future performance.

 - Concentration risk, the reliance on a group of securities, instruments or asset class that may significantly affect the performance of your portfolio.

 - Product Risk, the risks for clients in utilising the MDA service also include those existent in non-discretionary dealings in exchange traded funds.
 These risks are referred to in the Product Disclosure Statement (PDS) of the relevant financial product.
 The PDS should be carefully read and reviewed before acquiring the product.

 - Counterparty risk, risk of loss due to a counterparty not honouring a financial commitment which may cause the value of the MDA to fall.
 Counterparties include brokers, settlement houses, banks and other authorised deposit taking institutions

 - Market risk, changes in the prices of investments that may result in loss of principal or large fluctuations in the valuation of your investment within short periods of time.
 Factors that drive changes in asset prices include changing profitability of companies and industries, economic cycles and conditions, volume of security issuances, investor demand levels, business confidence and government central bank policies.